joshuanario/pepepages/public/perf_eng.md

 # Performance engineering web applications with load that is growing at a polynomial rate
 Typically, a computer system's load grows as more user gain access to the system.
 Eventually, a popular computer system will gain users at a fast rate (e.g. doubling every year) and will start to compound performance engineering issues.
 The issues manifest itself as slower timing metrics (time-on-tasks, execution time, response time, first contentful paint, etc.), lower success rates in server requests and/or user interactions, and frequent failure modes.
 In this lifecycle phase of the computer system, performance engineering must also scale up with the load.
-I propose the following benchmark analyses:
-  1. Web Server Benchmark
-  1. Web Server Soak Test
-  1. Webpage Benchmark
-  1. User Interaction Benchmark
-If there are observation and telemetry tools setup in production, there should be enough information on the operating range and states (warm vs cold) of the computer system.
+In my experience, most product owners and technical leaders don't know how to formulate performance objectives for their computer systems.
+The simplest benchmark I can think of is to maintain the current benchmark (timing metrics and success rates).
+If there are observation and telemetry tools setup in production, there should be enough information on the operating range and states ("warm" states, "cold" states, data volume, etc.) of the computer system.
+A benchmark's load generator infrastrucure should have "variabilization" that will explore the different possible state inputs for the load.
+Also beware of reworking the computer system as they may introduce unavoidable performance degradations known as "performance deficits" that will require the vertical scaling or horizontal scaling of infrastructure to "payback the debt" in performance.
+In addition, always check for memory leaks and CPU over-utilizations (and under-utilizations) with a soak test.

 # Web Server Benchmark
-Measures response time and success rate
+Measures response time in milliseconds and success rate in percent.

 ## How-To